jeramyRR/cosmos_db_ex/README.md

 ## Notice

 This library is definitely in alpha stage.
+There are no optimizations, and there are probably a whole lot of areas that can be improved or changed completely.

 I'm looking for any and all feedback: good, bad, or ugly.

 ## Configuration